 In Ontario, there are two common Powers of Attorney:

-1) a Continuing Power of Attorney for Property; and 2) a Power of Attorney for Personal Care.
+1) a Continuing Power of Attorney for Property, and 2) a Power of Attorney for Personal Care.

 While a Will directs what will happen to your assets after you pass away, Powers of Attorney stipulate who will make decisions about your assets while you are alive, and who will make decisions about your personal care when you are alive but unable to make the decision for yourself.
 The person(s) who is named is referred to in the documents as the “attorney”.
-Note, the attorney does not need to be lawyer, and often is a family member or friend.
+Note, the attorney does not need to be a lawyer and often is a family member or friend.

 Without a Power of Attorney for Property, when you become incapable of managing your property, nobody except the Office of the Public Guardian and Trustee will be able to manage your finances unless a court application is commenced.
 Such court applications can be inconvenient and expensive.
 Needless to say, the person you would have chosen to do this job for you may not be the person the court appoints.

-Without a Power of Attorney for Personal Care, when you become incapable of making personal care decisions, legislation takes effect which provides a list of potential substitute decision makers in a hierarchy.
+Without a Power of Attorney for Personal Care, when you become incapable of making personal care decisions, the legislation takes effect which provides a list of potential substitute decision-makers in a hierarchy.
 Note that the list includes the incapable person’s “spouse” or “partner” before the incapable person’s child.
 Hypothetically, a situation could occur where an incapable person’s boyfriend or girlfriend could have the legal authority to make important personal care decisions instead of the incapable person’s adult children.
-Alternatively, another hypothetical situation which could occur if there is no Power of Attorney for Personal Care is that an estranged relative might have the right to make personal care decisions for the incapable person.
+Alternatively, another hypothetical situation that could occur if there is no Power of Attorney for Personal Care is that an estranged relative might have the right to make personal care decisions for the incapable person.